Created by Anthony Horowitz

 Oh, the mystery itself is serviceable enough, and the set-up is a good one.
 A wealthy woman of a certain age visits a funeral parlor to arrange a pre-paid service for herself — a macabre but not unheard of practice.
 But then she’s murdered later the same day.

 Not that it concerns Horowitz, at first.
 Until DANIEL HAWTHORNE, a disgraced former cop who’s as prickly as his surname suggests, pops up.
 Hawthorne, now working as a private “consultant” has been called in by his former employers to investigate Cowper’s murder.
-The cocky detective, with whom Horowitz is supposedly familiar due to some technical consulting he’s done on some of Horowitz’s TV shows, makes his pitch to the writer.
+The cocky detective, with whom Horowitz is supposedly familiar due to some technical consulting he once did on some of Horowitz’s TV shows, makes his pitch to the writer.

 “Write a book about my investigation,” Hawthorne suggests, “and we’ll split the take fifty-fifty.”